Washington Huskies: Boxing

 Both the men's and women's boxing teams compete in the National Collegiate Boxing Association.
 The Huskies won the very first NCBA national women's championship in 2014, and won again in 2015 and 2016.

 Rugby

 Founded in 1963, the University of Washington Husky Rugby Club plays college rugby in Division 1 in the Northwest Collegiate Rugby Conference against local rivals such as Washington State and Oregon.
 The Huskies won the Northwest championship in 1996, 2002, 2004 and 2005 and the D1AA Varsity Cup in 2014.
+The Huskies rugby team is partially funded by an endowment from the alumni association.